Once Trump’s ‘enemy,’ Fed emerges as White House ally in rejecting concerns about overdoing stimulus

 Powell’s remarks about the room for additional stimulus has been fodder for Democrats.

-For example, after Powell told lawmakers last week that there is a long way to go on the recovery.
-Biden economic adviser Jared Bernstein tweeted Powell’s remarks and added: “The Rescue Plan gets us there.”
+For example, after Powell told lawmakers last week that there is a long way to go on the recovery, Biden economic adviser Jared Bernstein tweeted Powell’s remarks and added: “The Rescue Plan gets us there.”
 Bernstein noted the bill’s proposed funding for vaccinations, state and local governments, business relief, a $15 minimum wage and schools.

 In another instance, Powell said a more accurate measure of the unemployment rate is close to 10 percent, not the official rate of 6.3 percent.
 White House Chief of Staff Ron Klain pointed to the comments and tweeted: “The danger is not in doing too much.
 The danger is in doing too little.”